MicrosoftDocs/windows-dev-docs/hub/apps/get-started/intro-pack-dep-proc.md

 * **Desktop apps**.
 See [Set up your desktop app for MSIX packaging](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net).
 * **Universal Windows Platform (UWP) apps**.
 UWP apps are already configured as packaged; and that configuration can't be changed.

+Also see the [Windows Package Manager and the WinGet client](#windows-package-manager-and-the-winget-client) section in this topic.

 ## Deployment/distribution/installation

 * A packaged app is packaged by using MSIX technology.